Nika Godun

 Nika Godun (born 4 March 1997) is a Russian competitive swimmer.
 She is a Russian record holder in the short course 4×50 metre medley relay and the 4×100 metre medley relay.
 She competed at the 2019 and 2021 European Short Course Championships, medaling in the 4×50 metre medley relay and 50 metre breaststroke.
 At the 2021 World Short Course Championships she placed fifth in the 50 metre breaststroke and the 4×100 metre medley relay, and sixth in the 100 metre breaststroke and the 4×50 metre medley relay.

 Background

 Godun was born 4 March 1997 in Moscow, Russia.
+She competes for Moscow in Russian competitions.

 Career

 2012–2016

 At the 2012 European Junior Swimming Championships, held in Antwerp, Belgium in July 2012, Godun won a gold medal as part of the 4×100 metre medley relay for her efforts swimming the breaststroke leg of the relay in the prelims heats.

 In September 2016, at the 2016 Swimming World Cup stop in Moscow, Godun started competition on the first of two days with the prelims heats of the 100 metre breaststroke, where she placed 11th overall with a time of 1:11.05.
 Later the same morning, she placed 11th in the 50 metre backstroke with a time of 28.99 seconds in the prelims heats.
 In the evening, Godun swam the butterfly leg of the 4×50 metre medley relay to help achieve a fifth-place finish in 1:45.77, splitting a 27.62.
 The following day, she swam a 32.27 in the prelims heats of the 50 metre breaststroke to place 11th overall.